-A number of glands in the body and brain release hormones, a class of molecules that travel throughout the body to enact their effects.
-Some of the most well known hormones include estrogen and testosterone, which appear at different levels in men and women.
+Several glands in the body and brain release hormones, a class of molecules that travel throughout the body to enact their effects.
+Some of the most well-known hormones include estrogen and testosterone, which appear at different levels in men and women.
 These and other hormones regulate sexual behavior, impact mood, and affect thinking abilities.
 As a result, dysregulation of the hormone system can have serious effects on everyday functioning.

 Impact of Opiate Abuse on Hormones

 Hormone researchers often talk about the hypothalamic-pituitary-gonadal axis, a collection of structures in the brain and genitals that produce and release hormones.
-Using opioids (e.g., vicodin, oxycontin, morphine) for more than a month can suppress activity of the hypothalamic-pituitary-gonadal axis.
+Using opioids (e.g., Vicodin, oxycontin, morphine) for more than a month can suppress the activity of the hypothalamic-pituitary-gonadal axis.
 This may result in:

 - Decreased production of sex hormones.
 Both men and women produce testosterone and estrogen, although in different doses.
 Following opioid use, testosterone and estrogen levels drop significantly.